thelfer/mfem-mgis/docs/paper/joss/paper.md

 ![MFEM/MGIS Stack.
 Each library is open source.\label{fig:SoftStack}](./MMM-stack-v0.png "MFEM/MGIS software stack.
 MFEM/MGIS is the convergence between two open sources ecosytem."){width=75%}

-The MFEM/MGIS software stack is presented on \autoref{fig:SoftStack}.
+The MFEM/MGIS software stack is illustrated in \autoref{fig:SoftStack}.
 Hence, the minimal package requirements to build MFEM/MGIS on a HPC platform is typically:`C++17`, `MFEM`, `MGIS`, `TFEL`(MFront), CMake and `MPI`.
-Note that `MFEM` includes a significant stack of several tens packages such as linear solver libraries.
+It is important to note that `MFEM` includes a significant stack of several tens packages including linear solver libraries.
 To handle the numerous accessible combinations, `Spack` [@gamblin2015spack] is really a cornerstone.
 This package manager simplifies building, installing, customizing, and sharing HPC software